 p.s. #3 - I would greatly appreciate it if you would pray for this Chronological Bible Blog ministry today!
 Please also consider partnering with us by financially supporting this ministry.
 Thank you!

-Worship Video: Today's readings in Proverbs remind me of the Selah song "Unredeemed:"
+Worship God: Today's readings in Job 11:7 reminded me of Chris Tomlin's song "Indescribable:"

 Comments from You: What verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!